sebyldino/TileDash/README.md

 icons: {
  on: "mdi-door-open", // Define an icon when device is on (true)
- off: "mdi-door", // Define an icon when device is off (false) },
+ off: "mdi-door", // Define an icon when device is off (false)
+ effectOn: "mdi-spin", // Optionnal.
+Add effect when device is on.
+See end of this page: https://pictogrammers.github.io/@mdi/font/2.0.46/
+ effectOff: "mdi-rotate-45", // Optionnal.
+Add effect when device is off.
+},
 ```